Last Minute Gift Ideas

 For the animal lover

-The (stuffed) animal lover in your life will adore cuddling up with our Floppy Bunny, Lovely Shih Tzu, St. Bernard Puppy or Tabby Cat.
+The (stuffed) animal lover in your life will adore cuddling up with our Floppy Bunny, Baby Terrier, Baby Retriever or Tabby Cat.
 Soft and adorable, these plush toys also teach skills such as cause and effect, directionality, and increase auditory and visual attention.
 Check catalogue to see which toys teach these particular skills.

 For the hobbyist